Table of Contents

 For a further comparison of the two levels please continue reading or jump to our comparison chart.

-What Is The Ooma Telo Device?
+What Is The Telo Device?

 The Telo replaced the Ooma Core system and is this company’s latest hardware device for making calls.
 You will find that the Telo comes equipped with Bluetooth capabilities, USB, and a number of other features that were not available with the previous model.
-You have the option of buying an Ooma Telo handset, which can be used with this device, though any phone will work with it.
+You have the option of buying an Telo handset, which can be used with this device, though any phone will work with it.

 After you purchase the Telo unit for around $100, all domestic calls you make will be free of charge forever.
 Although the regular price is around $100 you can often find very good Ooma deals that can sometimes reduce the price to nearly 50% off.
 There are of course the aforementioned mentioned charges each month that covers government regulatory compliance, 911 service fees and the federal universal service charge (usually all for $5-$8).
 For exact charges in your area use the tax calculator on their website.
 Even with these fees their VoIP service is still significantly cheaper than any landline, cellular service and nearly all other VoIP providers.

-Service Plans & Cost
+Ooma Service Plans & Monthly Cost

 Ooma service comes at an incredibly simple and low cost but as with everything adding in all the extra features will cost you more money.
 You’ve got device costs, international plans to choose from, premium plans, business plans, government taxes and fees along with several other things to consider.
-We simplify the decision making process with our articles about the real cost of Ooma Phone Service.

 As stated earlier they offer two domestic service plans, a ‘basic plan’ and a ‘premier plan’.
 The basic plan is free for all domestic calls, you only have to buy the Telo and pay the applicable government taxes and fees for your area each month.
 With the basic plan you get the basic features but things are limited beyond that.